moj-analytical-services/iam_builder/README.md

   - **write_only:** A list of s3 paths that the iam_role should be able to access (write only).
 Each item in the list should either be a path to a object or finish with `/*` to denote that it can access everything within that directory. _Note the S3 paths don't start with `s3://` in the config._

-  - **read_write_s3_access:** A list of s3 paths that the iam_role should be able to access (read and write).
+  - **read_write:** A list of s3 paths that the iam_role should be able to access (read and write).
 Each item in the list should either be a path to a object or finish with `/*` to denote that it can access everything within that directory. _Note the S3 paths don't start with `s3://` in the config._

 ## How to update